 In the Core Rules, players can only field one Hero in a battle.
-A Hero forced to share the stage with other Heroes becomes Cranky and refuses to come out of his dressing room.
+A Hero asked to share the stage with other Heroes becomes cranky and refuses to come out of his dressing room.

-In the advanced MOC Combat rules, players can field more than one Hero, but the Heroes still aren't happy about it (11.7: Elite Units).
+In the advanced Heroic Escapade rules, players can field more than one Hero, but the Heroes still aren't happy about it (S.6: Elite Units).
 Heroes forced to share the spotlight are much less effective than Heroes working alone.

 Attacked by an evil clone at a publicity appearance, Blue Space Hero is saved by the intervention of a leaping red-shirted passerby.
 From photos taken at the scene, it's unclear whether the bystander's leap was intentional, or if the Hero picked him up and threw him in the way of the attack.
 Either way, the RedShirt instantly became the posthumous envy of Blue Space Hero fanboys across the galaxy.

 Because a Hero is more important than regular minifigs, it's only right that lesser troops sacrifice themselves to shield him from inconvenience.
 Whether out of love, duty, fear, or the Hero grabbing them by the head and using them as meat shields, a Hero can rely on nearby allies to leap into harm's way to protect him from incoming damage.
 These self-sacrificing troops are called RedShirts in remembrance of their propensity for turning themselves into red splatter decorations on a Hero's chest.